nachoofdez/-Fuzzy-Wind-Energy-Prediction/README.md

 # Fuzzy Logic Energy Prediction Model for Wind Farms
 This repository presents a fuzzy logic-based predictive model for wind farm energy production, addressing the significance of wind energy, its prediction, integration into the electrical grid, and market price control.
-The model utilizes Fuzzy Cognitive Maps (FCM) and fuzzy inference systems to predict short-term energy fluctuations in wind farms.
+The model utilizes Fuzzy C-Means (FCM) and fuzzy inference systems to predict short-term energy fluctuations in wind farms.

 ## Content
 - Presentation_Lógica_Difusa.pdf: Beamer presentation outlining theoretical foundations, practical implementation, and results.